-Recently, Al MAWRED has also moved into the sphere of state education with a two-year MA course in Cultural Policy and Culture Management for students from the MENA region.
-The course is hosted by the Faculty of Arts and Human Sciences, Ben M'sik, University of Hassan II of Casablanca, Morocco, and has been developed in collaboration with the faculty of Cultural Studies at the University of planning, culture management, and cultural policy, that would help them play a vital role in the governmental cultural sector, creative industries and the independent cultural sector.
+Recently, AI MAWRED has also moved into the sphere of state education with a two-year MA course in Cultural Policy and Culture Management for students from the MENA region.
+The course is hosted by the Faculty of Arts and Human Sciences, Ben M'sik, University of Hassan II of Casablanca, Morocco, and has been developed in collaboration with the faculty of Cultural Studies at the University of Hildesheim, Germany.
+The idea is "to build a new generation of researchers, cultural managers, cultural policy makers and academics, who can contribute to the cultural life in the Arab region and enjoy outstanding capabilities in strategic planning, culture management, and cultural policy, that would help them play a vital role in the governmental cultural sector, creative industries and the independent cultural sector.
 Such students would be active players in fostering and supporting the freedom of expression, the right to culture, regional cultural cooperation/networking and professionally oriented cultural work.".